Parth099/Azure-Certs/AZ-305/02 Identity.md

 1. IPSec - Usually for VPNs at the IP Layer and uses Auth Header Signing to prove identity.
 2. S2S VPN - No traffic sees the internet
 3. MFA
+4. **App Registration** is a feature that allows you to configure Microsoft Entra authentication for TD-Zambales
-4. **Microsoft Entra Application Proxy**
+5. **Microsoft Entra Application Proxy**
 	+ This provides a secure remote access to WebApps after a SSO to Entra ID.
 Users can access both cloud applications and on-prem applications.
+6. **Microsoft Entra pass-through authentication** this focuses on authenticating and validating against a on-prem active directory.
+7. ***Microsoft Entra entitlement management**: functionality to facilitate access sharing and collaboration with external individuals who are not part of your organization.
+With this feature, users can authenticate via their home AD but still have a presense in your AD, allowing you to assign permissions.

 #### Password Resets